Pily28/Pily28/README.md

 -Learning SQL and Python

 ###👩🏾‍💻💞 What i like to do:
-- I like challenges, learning, LOGICAL PROBLEMS, reading and travelling WHY NOT?? !!!
+- I like challenges, learning,reading and travelling WHY NOT?? !!!